BedrockDigger/Vocaloid-Works/README.md

 # Vocaloid-Works
-Music work by Fearnando using Vocaloid sound synthesis engine.
+Music work by Fernando using Vocaloid sound synthesis engine.

 All .vsqx files and their corresponding .wavs are open.
 Please note the source if you want to either reproduce or quote.